pytorch/glow/docs/AOT.md

 The `profile.yml` itself is captured at a prior step by executing image-classifier with the `dump_profile` option:
 `image-classifier tests/images/imagenet/*.png -image_mode=0to1 -m=resnet50 -model_input_name=gpu_0/data -dump_profile=profile.yml`.

-See the makefile for details.
+See the [CMakeLists.txt](../examples/bundles/resnet50/CMakeLists.txt) for details.